Last updated: March 21, 2026

 The Customer is solely responsible for the data it processes using the Products, including but not limited to JQL queries, custom field configurations, SLA definitions, timer configurations, message content, calculated field formulas, and display settings.

 The Products process and display data based on Customer configurations.
-The Provider is not responsible for incorrect results, miscalculations, or unintended behavior arising from Customer misconfiguration or incorrect input.
+The Provider is not responsible for incorrect results, miscalculations, or unintended behavior arising from Customer misconfiguration or incorrect input, except where the Product accepts unsupported input without reasonable validation, provides misleading configuration options, or behaves inconsistently with the Documentation.

 6. AI and Machine Learning